 Friday, April 28 Opening Night

 Come early to catch part of the djam upfront and enjoy some of the special wine selections!
 Concert kicks off at 8pm!
-Featuring the talented Jimmy Grant Ensemble, followed by the incredible Swedish Gustav Lundgren Trio featuring Gustav Lundgren – Guitar, Martin Widlund – Guitar and Andreas Unge – Double Bass
+Featuring the talented Jimmy Grant Ensemble, followed by the incredible Swedish Gustav Lundgren Trio featuring one of Sweden’s most prominent jazz guitarists Gustav Lundgren – Guitar, Martin Vidlund – Guitar and Andreas Unge – Double Bass.

 Saturday, April 29 Workshops & Concert

-The place will be humming with musicians and impromptu gatherings all leading up to the special 8pm concert featuring Samson Schmitt with Tim Kliphuis, Simon Planting and Jason Vanderford!
-Vasco’s will host our concert after party tonight – always a remarkable, intimate affair!
+The place will be humming with musicians and impromptu gatherings all leading up to this special concert featuring Samson Schmitt with Tim Kliphuis, Simon Planting and Jason Vanderford!

-Featuring Trio Dinicu and all-stars Samson Schmitt, Gustav Lundgren, Tim Kliphuis, Tommy Davy, Simon Planting, Luanne Homzy and more!
+Featuring an all-star cast of players Trio Dinicu, Samson Schmitt, Gustav Lundgren, Tim Kliphuis, Tommy Davy, Simon Planting, Luanne Homzy and more!
 These musicians will take your heart – if you are new to this genre you will be a die-hard fan by the end of tonight!

 ABOUT THE PERFORMERS